Peter A. Beachy House: History

 The original home, a Gothic cottage, was almost entirely replaced when banker Peter A. Beachy commissioned Frank Lloyd Wright to "remodel" the home.
 The house is set at right angles to the street to utilize part of the cottage's original foundation and take full advantage of a southern exposure.
 Wright built this house after returning from a trip to Japan, and the exterior has several Japan-inspired elements.

 Architecture

 Though the Beachy House incorporates an earlier structure, the original building is obliterated on the interior.
 The only points that the original house, known as the Fargo House, still exist are found in the basement of the Beachy House.
 The house has seven gables and sits on the largest residential lot in Oak Park.
 Much of the furniture in the house was also Wright designed but the windows contained only wooden muntins, no leaded or colored glass.
-However, Wright designed leaded-glass light fixtures which are used throughout the house.
+Wright designed leaded-glass light fixtures that are also used throughout the house.